pzanna/Ziggy/docs/ziggy_tokenize.md

 ## Description

 This script creates a custom tokenizer using the Hugging Face tokenizers library.
 The tokenizer is trained on a provided word file and saved to a specified configuration path.
-It also supports special tokens and can be used for multi-label text classification.
+It supports special tokens and can be used for multi-label text classification.

 ## Usage